mission10hq/craftcms-block-styles/README.md

 ./craft plugin/install block-styles
 ```
 ## Use
-Create a field in Craft settings and select the "Block Style" option.
+Upon install, a `block-styles.php` file will be created in your project's `config` directory.

-## Configuration
+Simply update this file with the example format to provide the dropdown options for your field.

-Add a config file called `block-styles.php` to your `config` directory.
+By providing an integer, the dropdown will display an option for each option between 1 and your given integer. (e.g. if you input 3, the dropdown will show "one", "two" and "three" as options).
+Or you can provide an array of options per block, each with a label and value parameter.

-You can copy the template
+Create a field in Craft settings and select the "Block Style" option and add it to your Neo blocks.